EtharZaid/TSR/README.md

-# A Transductive Approach to Survival Ranking for Cancer Risk Stratification
+# TSR: Transductive Survival Ranking for Cancer Risk Stratification

 This repository contains the code for the following manuscripts: